ali-nthtosay/LaraVueIner/README.md

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct
+## plz of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [plz of Conduct](https://laravel.com/docs/contributions#plz-of-conduct).

 ## Security Vulnerabilities